 Part of being an effective manager is ensuring your employees have the tools and resources they need to succeed.
 Now is a good time to ensure you have a solid sales enablement plan in place.

-Catalog and optimize sales content — Make sure your reps have access to the information they need when they need it.
-For remote teams, this often means having a clear electronic asset management system.
+- Catalog and optimize sales content — Make sure your reps have access to the information they need when they need it.
+For virtual teams, this often means having a clear electronic asset management system.

-If you want your team to be successful while working remotely, empower them to own their success and to work how they see fit to reach their goals.
+If you want your team to be successful while selling virtually, empower them to own their success and to work how they see fit to reach their goals.
 According to Alison Bridgman,

 "Working from home was a big transition for most and it has required my team to build new schedules and habits.
 Checking in on how that is going for each rep was crucial to helping them feel productive.
 It has also empowered them to have a normal routine where they can turn work on and off."